CarlosMaundu/LoanProcessingAutomation/README.md

 1. **Loan Application**: Users fill out the Google Form for loan applications..
 2. **Approval/Decline**: Update the 'Approval Status' column to either 'Approved' or 'Declined'.
 If declined, provide a reason in the 'Comments' column.
 3. **Repayment**: Update the 'Repayment Amount' column as repayments are made.
 The system will automatically calculate the outstanding amount and update the loan status.
+4. **Dashboard**: The updateDashboard function will automatically update the dashboard sheet with the latest statistics every day at midnight.
+5. **Monthly Reminders**: The sendMonthlyReminders function will automatically send monthly reminders to borrowers on the 1st of every month at 9 AM.
+6. **Logging**: The logChanges function will automatically log changes made to the spreadsheet in the "Logs" sheet.

 ## Future Enhancements